Codemelia/j2ee-ca-laps/PROJECT.md

 ### 2.7 Automated Maintenance of Singapore Public Holiday Data
 The HolidayService acts as a bridge between the Singapore Government's Open Data Portal (data.gov.sg) and application’s database.

+### 2.8 Overtime Compensation Claim Rules
+1. Employee can only submit claim for 0.5/1.0 day per workedDate.
+2. Employee cannot submit a claim that is past the previous salary period by > 14 days (MoM rule).
+3. Employee cannot submit a claim that has a workedDate in the future.

 ---

 ## 3. Repository Structure